 The formaldehyde in ecigs claim has been debunked by responsible scientists and true study.
 Even staunch anti-vaping people like Tom Frieden at the CDC and the American Heart Association admit that vaping is safer than smoking.

 Still, the scary headlines grab the attention of the public and smokers are suffering from the misinformation.

 Basically, in order to get formaldehyde out of an e-cigarette you have to find a cheap, low quality brand and you have to manipulate the experiment to expose the ecig to extreme conditions that are not realistic.

 The vaping community and Expert Vaping are deeply concerned about low quality electronic cigarettes.
 There are way to many of them and, unfortunately, cheaply made ecigs have the biggest profit margins so you are going to find them in retail locations everywhere.
-That’s why Expert Vaping works so hard to help you identify the best quality ecigs that you are going to be happy with.
+That’s why Expert Vaping works so hard to help you identify the best vape brands that you are going to be happy with.

 The Impact Of The War On Ecigs

 I have spoken with smokers and asked many of them if they have tried ecigs.
 Very commonly, they tell me that ecigs are worse than cigarettes.
 One can only hope that they do not feel discouraged and will find a way to quit.

 The misinformation is having the consequence of keeping people addicted to deadly tobacco.